Recently in Real Estate Category

 The most egregious loan of all, the negative amortization loan, should never be a purchase money loan for a primary residence.
 If you need a negative amortization loan to qualify, you shouldn't buy that property.
 Period.
 But it was marketed under all sorts of friendly sounding alternative names, like "Option ARM", "Pick a Pay", and the ever popular "1% loan."
 Who wouldn't want a loan with a cost of interest of 1%?
 Sign me up for that!

 However, the 1% was a nominal rate only.
 You were allowed to make payments "as if" your actual loan rate was 1% or something similar.
 That was not your actual cost of interest for one single solitary second.
 The actual cost of interest was somewhere between seven and about nine percent, depending upon the situation.
-This while I had thirty year fixed rate loans in the low 6% range, and lenders were going out advertising to convince people who had gotten 5% thirty year fixed rate loans to refinance into these.
+This while I had thirty year fixed rate loans in the low 6% range without points, and lenders were going out advertising to convince people who had gotten 5% thirty year fixed rate loans to refinance into Negative Amortization loans.
 You're only writing a check based upon a 1% rate, but they're charging you 8%.
 That payment is $643 on $200,000, but they're actually charging you $1333 per month in interest to start with.
 The difference ($690 the first month!) goes into your loan balance, where they can charge more interest on it next month!
 Then, when you hit recast (within 5 years at the very most), which in this case we will pick to be when the loan gets to be 15% larger than at inception, which happens in month 39, and your monthly payment jumps from that $643 to $1756, a 170% increase, and you discover that you now owe $230,000, and the property was only worth $212,000 when you bought it, and you discover it's worth less than that now.
 You have severe difficulty refinancing to something affordable, even if you didn't trigger a pre-payment penalty.
 Once again, the lender made the qualification decision based upon the debt to income situation computed using the minimum initial payment!
 And until the customer is completely unable to pay, the lender is booking all that income from deferred interest.
 That's what their financial statements write up as income!
-That bank executive looks like a genius for getting you to sign up for a loan with an interest rate 2% higher than you could have had, or 3% higher than the one you did have.
-I read an interview conducted with one of those executives back towards the beginning of 2007, who basically said, "The people who sign up for these are all idiots, but I've made a lot of money off them," to which I thought, "No you haven't.
+That bank executive looks like a genius (temporarily!) for getting you to sign up for a loan with an interest rate 2% higher than you could have had, or 3% higher than the one you did have.
+I read an interview conducted with one of those executives back near the beginning of 2007, who basically said, "The people who sign up for these are all idiots, but I've made a lot of money off them," to which I thought, "No you haven't.
 The accounting just looks that way right now on paper."
 Twelve months further on, that company was in bad trouble (and now it's dead).
 To make matters even worse, both this loan and the 2/28 were also offered on a stated income basis!

 Lest this be in any way unclear, nobody was coercing lenders into offering these products.
 They were completely free not to.
 In fact, I can name a couple of household names that hung back, and never did offer negative amortization loans.
 But with the huge although false incomes lenders and mortgage investors were reporting upon these three types of loan (and others), there was a mad stampede for a while to see who would offer the most over the top loan program.
 For that matter, mortgage brokers were free not to participate, and real estate agents were free to limit themselves to real loans their client could afford, and more than one did, no matter how they suffered professionally while their competition got rich offering make-believe head-in-the-sand math.
 But so long as that mortgage broker and their client was following the rules set down by the lender, the only people the lenders can blame is themselves.
 So long as the mortgage broker and real estate agent made certain their client could in fact afford that loan, there is absolutely nothing wrong with having your client buy a property with a stated income loan for 100% of value.
-If the program the lender offers falls apart in the aggregate on loans that were precisely as presented, there is no one to blame but the lender themselves.
+If the program the lender offers falls apart in the aggregate on loans that were precisely as presented, they is no one to blame but the lender themselves.
 No broker ever forced a loan program or a loan onto a lender.
 In fact, I threw at least a dozen lenders representatives who wouldn't talk about anything but these awful loans out of my office.

 The problem is that disclosure and transparency were nowhere to be found in the vast majority of these loans.
 I can imagine otherwise sane adults signing off on all this sort of problem loan even if they were fully informed, but not in the numbers that are causing all of the problems.
 There are rational reasons why someone might do every single one of those loans.
 These loan programs are not new - it was the way they were marketed and sold that led people to sign up without understanding the consequences.
 Lest anyone be unaware, bad consequences hitting large numbers of borrowers always translates to bad consequences for lenders holding those notes, something that the lenders themselves had forgotten.